Aleeshakara/aleeshakara.github.io/README.md

 Favicon
 Mockup World

-Code Institute- Tutorials and source codes have been used as reference;
+Code Institute- Tutorials and footer source codes have been used as reference Boostrap
-Boostrap
 Font Awesome